MarsIfeanyi/MarsIfeanyi/README.md

 I'm an Incurable Optimist, a modern Polymath, Tech Savvy.
 I'm a Blockchain Software Developer 🚀 </br> </br>

-I write Softwares and Blockchain Codes and build application and Decentralized Applications(Dapps) to Interacts with Human, Solve Business Problems and Improve Life </br> </br>
+I write Softwares and Blockchain Codes and Build Applications and Decentralized Applications(Dapps) that Interacts with Human, Solve Business Problems, Secured and Cost Efficient </br> </br>

 <b><i>⚡ Technology Inspires and Drives me and I strongly believe that with Technology and Software, we can build and Shipped Solutions and create Shared Economy for all